kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

 ![](./Images/8-7-25-g1.png)

+## Virtual Machine & Lab Guide

+Your virtual machine is your workhorse throughout the workshop.
+The lab guide is your roadmap to success.

 ## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.